 Regardless of the challenges above, we set out in 2017 with a program idea and a bold non-profit mission without knowing exactly how we would make any of it work.
 We felt that “if we built it, the solutions would appear.”

-This non-profit was initiated by the passion and generosity of a few who volunteered their time, talent and treasure.
-We started small and grew quickly by offering no-cost programs with a hope that these programs would be permanently funded by corporate donors and the generosity of the US tennis community whose habits we were changing.
+This non-profit was initiated by the passion and generosity of a few who volunteered their time, talent, and treasure.
+We started small and grew quickly by offering no-cost programs.
+Our funding is derived from a number of sources.

 In 2019 we signed a three-year partnership with Wilson Sporting Goods – our key sponsor and partner who has generously provided us with some funding and institutional guidance.